 Whether it’s a new bike you acquired to avoid public transportation amid the pandemic or an old one you’ve had for years, if “storing it” consists of simply leaning it against a wall (that likely now has scuff marks), you might be looking for a better way.
 Whether hung from that wall or set on a stand beside it, any proper bike-storage solution will still likely take up some space.
 But, as we discovered, there is a range of options, many of which are surprisingly unintrusive and, dare we say, stylish.

-To find the best bike racks, we asked six experts — including avid cyclists and bike-store owners and mechanics — to tell us about the ones they recommend.
-According to Andrew Crooks of NYC Velo (a bike shop that has been operating in New York City’s East Village since 2005), the best bike racks are “one of three kinds,” namely floor stands, wall mounts, and tension poles.
+To find the best bike racks, we asked six experts — including avid cyclists and bike-store employees — to tell us about the ones they recommend and also combed our archives to surface any standouts we’ve written about before.
+According to Andrew Crooks of NYC Velo (a bike shop that has been operating in New York City’s East Village since 2005), the best bike racks are “one of three kinds,” namely wall mounts, floor stands, and tension poles, with the two latter styles requiring no wall drilling to install them.
 While Crooks describes bike racks as one of the “least sexy parts of the bike world,” you might beg to differ after seeing our experts’ favorites.
-From a bike rack that doubles as a handsome shelving unit to tension poles that can hold four bikes (with no drilling required) to an incredibly affordable bike hook beloved by a majority of our experts, their ten recommendations are below.
+From a bike rack that doubles as a handsome shelving unit to tension poles that can hold up to four bikes (with no drilling required) to an incredibly affordable bike hook beloved by a majority of our experts, the 11 best bike racks we heard about are below.

 Best overall wall mount for bikes

-While floor stands will be easier to install (we’ve got plenty of them further down on this list), a majority of our experts — four, to be precise — told us that these inexpensive hooks are the best way to store a bike.
+While floor stands will be easier to install (we’ve got plenty of them further down on this list), a majority of our experts — four, to be precise — told us that Park Tool’s inexpensive hooks are the best way to store a bike.
 “Sometimes the best choice is also the simplest solution,” explains cyclist and outdoors writer Morgan Tilton, who uses the hooks herself.
 Each is “made from seven-millimeter steel and burly,” Tilton says, explaining that she uses “a single hook to vertically hang my 29-pound Specialized bike by the front wheel in a corner of my master bathroom.”
 Using two hooks, she adds, you could also “hang a bike by both wheels” from the ceiling.
 Because the hooks are coated in vinyl, Tilton says she’s “not worried about my rims getting scratched.”
-Most importantly, she adds, “they’re easy to install and a pair costs less than a Starbucks grande pumpkin-spice latte.”
+Most importantly, she adds, they’re genuinely affordable and “easy to install.”
 (Speaking of installation, the brand says the hooks “can be installed into ceiling joists, wall studs, or any piece of wood that can support the weight of a bicycle.”)
 Ben Sawyer, a mechanic at Maine’s CycleMania bike shop, also told us about these hooks, saying they “do the job.”
-Crooks did also, noting that they’re quite effective for being “about the size of your hand.”
+Crooks likes Park Tool’s hooks, too, noting that they’re quite effective for being “about the size of your hand.”
 Their fourth fan is Thomas Dunn, the founder and owner of the Hilltop Bicycles stores in New York and New Jersey, who says the hooks are “the cheapest and simplest” way to store a bike.

 If you’re thinking you want to store your bike via a hook or wall mount, all of our experts remind us that the higher you put it, the more effort it will take to hang it up and take it down.
 So, if your bike is superheavy, it might be better to position the hook or mount lower.
 Crooks adds that any mount or hook designed to hold a bike is “as safe as the wall you’re mounting it to,” so it’s worth double-checking your walls have studs or beams or something beyond drywall as an anchor.